fedhere/PUI2015labs/github_create_repo_cmds.md

 ##you could also have stashed (thrown away) your changes as git stash

-#now lets mess with some one elses repo!
+#now lets mess with some one elses repo! the lady or gentelmen to your left will do!
-##go online and fork your repo
+##go online and fork your neighbor repo

+##then clone it: the URL was given to you online in your fork page

 ```
 cd ../